ndiego/icon-block/README.md

 ![The Icon Block](https://github.com/ndiego/icon-block/blob/main/.wordpress-org/banner-1544x500.png)

 The Icon Block plugin registers a single, easy-to-use block that allows you to add custom SVG icons and graphics to the WordPress block editor (Gutenberg).
-The plugin also includes the complete WordPress icon library with 290+ SVG icons to choose from.
+The plugin also includes the complete WordPress icon library with 290+ SVG icons.

 ### Key Features